BarnesFoundation/Barnes-Focus/README.md

 b. `webpack-dev-server` - this will analyse changes in our `app/javascript` folder and rebuild the front end on the fly.

 # Environment Variables
-Though  `.env` file is committed into the source code but in order to setup everything locally, you'll have to change the path of: `GOOGLE_APPLICATION_CREDENTIALS`.
+You can find `localhost.env.development` file is committed into the `private` folder but in order to setup everything locally, you'll have to:
+ - Move this file into root and rename to `.env`
-To do so, the file `SNAP-865144db2e55` lies under: `private` folder
+ - Change the path of: `GOOGLE_APPLICATION_CREDENTIALS`. - To do so, the file `SNAP-865144db2e55` lies under: `private` folder

 ## What's not in ENV file?
 There are certain variables that are created for us by Beanstalk while we are setting up the Rails application.
 And some of ENV variables are created by us.